seanrose/clean-box/README.md

 clean-box
 =========

-A simpler restyling of the box.com UI
+A simpler restyling of the box.com UI.
+Note that this is *not* a knock against the designers that put a lot of hard work into the Box UI; this UI is just more tightly catered to *my* usage patterns.

 To use with Chrome: